-This tasty meal is done in no time, is gluten free and makes a lovely started or even main.
+This tasty meal is done in no time, is gluten free and makes a lovely starter or even main.
 You can buy the readymade polenta in your high street supermarket for close to nothing.
 It is also great to keep a couple packets in your pantry for the days where you want a quick meal.
 In Austria, polenta is a common ingredient, used either creamed or as block, since I lived in the UK I haven’t had it as much, mainly because it doesn’t seem to appear as popular or perhaps not as known.
 I stumbled across it one day and since then use it much more frequently.

 The ingredients are something everyone has in their home, most likely, so it is perfect for adding a twist to common ingredients.
 I use Austrian pumpkin seed oil to drizzle over it, it is possible to get it around the world but it might be tricky to find.
 Health food stores might stock it but you can also order it online.
 It is cold pressed oil that it is great on salads and has an amazing flavour.
 Yes, I am totally bias on this one.